AFL Grand Final location debate: 1970s–80s: VFL Park

 Losing the grand final would have been a similar financial negative for the MCC and Victorian government.
 Both had invested heavily in the ageing facilities at the Melbourne Cricket Ground, and grand final entry was also a noted incentive for MCC memberships.
 Surveys of VFL fans generally favoured the game remaining at the centrally located Melbourne Cricket Ground, rather than VFL Park which was relatively distant in the south-eastern suburbs of Melbourne.

 Negotiations took place throughout 1982 and 1983.
 The Victorian government committed to a $15 million upgrade of the Melbourne Cricket Ground, including light towers for night football and cricket.
 The VFL gave up on its grand expansion plans, and sought a smaller $5 million upgrade to bring the capacity to 84,000; but the Cain Jr. government continued to reject any upgrade plans, and even threatened to pass legislation requiring the grand final be played at the Melbourne Cricket Ground.

 By late 1983, the parties began negotiating for a new arrangement at the Melbourne Cricket Ground.
 The VFL sought to lease the entire ground for finals, with its 28,000 VFL Park full members granted exclusive use of MCC members' facilities.
 The MCC executive counteroffered to waive the $250,000 lease fee, and set aside the members' facilities and the Olympic Stand for shared use by MCC and VFL Park members.
 The counteroffer was rejected in a vote of the MCC members by a substantial 74% majority; but, the government, via the MCG Trust, was able to use its powers to compel the MCC to accept the deal.
 The deal was done in early 1984, and plans to move the 1984 Grand Final to VFL Park were abandoned.
 For the VFL, this outcome was still a $2.4 million per year improvement on the previous arrangement, as it still enabled the league to use grand final entry as an incentive for the purchase of VFL Park memberships.

 The MCC and VFL maintained an uneasy relationship through the balance of the 1980s.
 Then, in 1988, concrete cancer was found in the Melbourne Cricket Ground's ageing Southern Stand.
 The MCC could not afford to completely rebuild it, so the VFL and MCC agreed to a joint funding arrangement.
-The brand new Great Southern Stand, with facilities befitting a paid membership, was completed in 1992, and half of it was reserved for exclusive use of VFL members during the football season; MCC members then regained exclusive use of their traditional members' facilities.
+The brand new Great Southern Stand (later known as the Shane Warne Stand), with facilities befitting a paid membership, was completed in 1992, and half of it was reserved for exclusive use of VFL members during the football season; MCC members then regained exclusive use of their traditional members' facilities.
 With a direct financial stake in the Melbourne Cricket Ground, the VFL no longer had an incentive to move the grand final from the ground, permanently ending the grand final location debate as it related to VFL Park.